Case Study: Making the case for Advanced Analytical Techniques

 Keywords: Six Sigma, DMAIC, generalized additive model, logistic regression

 Health care today is facing serious problems: quality of care does not meet patients’ needs and costs are exploding.
-In the cardiology department of the Virga Jesse Hospital in Belgium, discharged patients are advised to participate in a rehabilitation program.
+In a hospital's cardiology department, discharged patients are advised to participate in a rehabilitation program.
 However, many of the discharged patients do not join the program, and others quit before being declared cured (a so-called dropout).
 An improvement project was started that aims to increase revenues by either attracting more patients to the rehabilitation program or reducing the fraction of dropouts.

 The measure phase starts with the definition of the internal critical to quality characteristics (CTQs).
 In this project the strategic focal point is the increase of revenue, which links directly to the following CTQs: